harvard-dce/mh-selenium/README.md

 ## Commands

-The `mh` interface provides a few top-level commands as well as several more organized into groups of sub-commands.
-For instance, `mh upload` is a top-level command, but commands related to manipulating the MH recording inbox are grouped into an `inbox` group, for example, `mh inbox list` and `mh inbox put`.
+The `mh` interface is organized into groups of sub-commands.
+For instance, the `mh rec` group contains `upload` and `trim`.
+Commands related to manipulating the MH recording inbox are grouped into an `inbox` group, for example, `mh inbox list` and `mh inbox put`.
 Each command accepts one or more options and arguments. `mh [cmd] --help` to display usage info.